-OAuth is, simply put, a protocol and login method that confirms user identities based upon existing, verified authentication.
+OAuth is, simply put, a protocol and login method that confirms user identities based on existing, verified authentication.
 When you log in to an app or online site and select the “Login with Facebook” or similar option, that authentication method uses OAuth.

 Apps and sites leverage OAuth to provide secure access to their portals so that users can seamlessly interact with third-party apps and sites without entering credentials for every new login.
 In other words, OAuth makes it possible for a user to access a site via their identity from another one.
 Additional capability, such as social media sharing, is enabled by OAuth as well.
 For example, a user authorizes access to one site (let’s use ESPN.com) to post updates to the user’s Facebook timeline without ESPN possessing the Facebook password.i

 A more technical definition for OAuth would be: a secure, third-party, user-agent delegated method defined as an open-standard authorization protocol that describes how separate servers and services can safely allow authenticated access to their assets without sharing the initial login credentials.

 Through OAuth, the user clicks on an access rights icon that’s linked to the other website (e.g., Facebook, Google).
 The website the user has already logged into verifies their identity and the new site or app uses that authentication to permit access.
 The two sites do not share password data.
 Instead, they use authorization tokens to verify the user’s identity and all parties involved (user and the two sites) work in concert to complete a transaction.

 OAuth is not just used for identity sharing between websites, but also facilitates the sending of cloud-stored files between users on different systems.i